 Binge drinking: This form of excessive drinking is most infamous for leading to alcohol poisoning.
 The CDC defines binge drinking as at least four servings of alcohol in a two-hour timeframe for women and at least five servings of alcohol in the same timeframe for men.
 In 2015, 26.9 percent of U.S. adults reported binge drinking a minimum of one time in the past month.

 Binge drinking is often associated with college students because there is peer pressure to drink a lot at parties to fit in.
 NIAAA reports that an annual average of 1,825 college students between the ages of 18 and 24 die from unintentional, alcohol-related injuries, like drunk driving.
 About 696,000 students are assaulted by another student who has been drinking, of which 97,000 students report their assault was sexual assault or date rape.

-One in four college students reports academic problems from drinking too much.
-Students who binge drank at least three times per week were about six times more likely to perform poorly on a test or project compared to their non-drinking peers; they were five times more likely to miss class.
-The most vulnerable time for binge drinking is the first six weeks of freshman year when students face new social pressure, hectic personal lives, and new academic stresses.
+One in four college students report academic problems from drinking too much.
+Students who binge drink at least three times per week were about six times more likely to perform poorly on a test or project compared to their non-drinking peers; they were five times more likely to miss class.
+The most vulnerable time for binge drinking is the first six weeks of freshman year when students face new social pressures, hectic personal lives, and new academic stresses.